Sangean CL-100 Weather Alert Radio Review

 Since then I’ve reviewed the Reecom R-1650, which is probably better as a weather radio and is certainly a better designed clock radio with reasonable sound quality on FM.

 And now I really have to eat my words, because the Sangean CL-100 is both a very good weather alert radio and a top quality clock radio.
-And while it’s recommended price would make it considerably more expensive than either the Reecom R-1650 or the Midland WR-300, it is quite strongly discounted to a point where the price difference is really not that great.
+Last time I looked, it’s delivered price sat between the prices for the Midland WR300 and the Reecom R-1650, so there’s good value there.
 And overall the radio just looks and feels solid and well made.

 Weather Radio Performance

 Like other well designed weather radios, the Sangean CL-100 will receive all 7 NOAA Weather Radio Frequencies, and reception is good.
-A telescopic antenna forms part of the set, but included in the pack is an external directional antenna so clear reception should be possible in all but the most marginal areas.
+A telescopic antenna forms part of the set, and clear reception should be possible in all but the most marginal areas.

 You can choose between a siren or voice alarm, and the alarm will gradually increase in volume.
 You can also set the siren volume, while the LCD display is color coded for the severity of the announcement – yellow for Advisory, orange for Watch and red for Warning.
-A jack is included for accessory warning devices, such as strobe lights or pillow vibrators for the hearing impaired.
+A jack is included for output to external appliances, including accessory warning devices, such as strobe lights or pillow vibrators for the hearing impaired.

 And another excellent feature is that the voice message will turn itself off once the message has finished – no repeats which seem to go on for ages in less well designed radios.